gruvw/TM-AI-video-games/README.md

 # AI learning how to play games

-I tryied to program a computer learn how to play the game snake by itself for my end of high school project.
+I programed a computer to learn how to play the game snake by itself for my end of high school project.

 ## Concept